Thursday, February 22, 2018

 Check this out!!

-Turrican II The Music by Black (aka Scott Clifford).
-A music disk for both ST computers shows just how great this game's tunes really are.
-Also, included is a selection of stereo remixes for the Atari STe so what more could you want?
-I've recorded this video and it plays about a minute from ten random tracks - but you should nab the download via Demozoo to hear all the tunes yourself.
-Of course, it's best experienced using a real Atari STe - so crank up the volume!!
+Turrican II: The Music by Black (aka Scott Clifford).
+A music disk for both ST computers shows just how great this game's tunes are.
+Included is a selection of stereo remixes for the Atari STe, so what more could you want?
+I've recorded this video, and it plays about a minute from ten random tracks - so you should nab the download to hear all the tunes properly.
+It's best experienced using a real Atari STe - so crank up the volume!!

 Credits and the download...